JulianG/juliangaramendy.dev/content/pages/info/index.md

 **Angular, C++, C#, Python, ActionScript**
 **JSON-RPC, SVN, Jenkins.**

+I'm currently working at King.com creating tools for game development teams.

-I made an open-source Chrome extension called [Banana Tabs](https://github.com/JulianG/bananatabs).
+Last year I made an open-source Chrome extension called [Banana Tabs](https://github.com/JulianG/bananatabs).

+In the past I help develop successful mobile games such as Farm Heroes Saga and Shuffle Cats.

 The rest of the pages are some blog posts I write from time to time.